EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/the_2_step_process.md

 # Composing your CI/CD pipeline
-The Pipeline as a Service will guide you through a 3-step process that will allow you to customize ready-to-be used CI/CD pipelines.
+The Pipeline as a Service will guide you through a 2-step process that will allow you to create ready-to-be-used CI/CD pipelines.

 :::note Naming your pipeline
 As an initial requirement, the web will ask you to provide a name for the